 JED Athletes: The Beginning

 When James Davis approached me with his idea for a startup, it didn’t have a name, it didn’t have a business model, it didn’t have a purpose.
-What it had was the promise of a more flexible work schedule and the prospect of exceeding the income cap Davis had reached working 60 plus hours each seven-day workweek as the head personal trainer at the local neighborhood tennis and swim club.
+What it had was the promise of a more flexible work schedule and the prospect of exceeding the income cap Davis had reached working 60 hours each seven-day workweek as the head personal trainer at the local neighborhood tennis and swim club.

 Davis’s solution: online personal training.